The Three Ghosts

 **Note: a few of the studies that produced these outcomes used a sleep “deprivation” group that slept a modest 5.5-6.5 hours — it’s doesn’t have to be a BIG deficit to impact progress.

-- COOL ENVIRONMENT — Set your thermostat to around 67 degrees (+/- 3 degrees for personal preference).
+- STAY COOL — Set your thermostat to around 67 degrees (+/- 3 degrees for personal preference).
 As the body prepares for sleep, there is a natural drop in body temperature and cooler rooms can help facilitate the process of falling asleep.

 Stress is inevitable.
 Am I aware of how it impacts me?
 And do I have strategies to cope with it?